-The LSU program will create a doubled haploid population from the cross: LA05145D-21/MD08-26-H2-7-12-21.
-LA05145D-21 has 'Jamestown' as a resistance source and had been tested for FHB resistance and yield, disease resistance, and agronomic traits.
-The MD line has the genes: Fhb1, 5AS, 2DL, so this cross combines at least four resistance sources in a good agronomic background.
+The LSU program created and is evaluating a doubled haploid population from the cross: MD08-26-H2-7-12-21/LA3200E2.
+LA3200 has excellent yield, H13b Hessian Fly resistance and excellent adaptation.
+The MD line has the genes: Fhb1, 5AS, 2DL, so this cross combines three FHB resistance sources in a good agronomic background.